Red peppers are red.

 Well, not everything.
 The black and white cattle living on the farm near my house are not oversimplified.
 They just are what they are.
 Much of what I might say about them is oversimplified.
 Indeed, it is hard to find anything nontrivial to say about them that is just plain true (like 2+3 = 5), w/o any qualifications or exceptions.
 From a distance, they are black and white cattle, lounging on green grass under a partly blue sky.
 Look more closely, and a few of them have brown instead of black.
 Does it matter?
 Not to me.
 Maybe it would matter to somebody who breeds Belted Galway cattle.
 I just admire the bu-cow-lic scene and stay upwind.
 Does a cow shit in the pasture?

 Overeating is something people often do.
 They should always try not to, and many of us can succeed most of the time.
 Oversimplifying is more complicated.
-Sometimes it is harmless (or even helpful as a temporary expedient); sometimes it is hardly better than lying.
+Sometimes it is harmless (or even helpful, for certain purposes or as a temporary expedient); sometimes it is hardly better than lying.
 Trying not to oversimplify is generally good, but the cure can be worse than the disease.
 It may be better to oversimplify, be honest about it, and remain open to working on a more accurate formulation as the the need arises.
 A more accurate formulation may well be good enough for a long time, but not forever.
 Scientific theories and engineering calculations are like that.
 Guess what?
 So are ethical principles.

 What we call “the” Golden Rule has been formulated in various ways by various cultures.
 A nice discussion appears on pages 83-86 in the book Plato and a Platypus Walk into a Bar by Cathcart and Klein.
 (The book is a great read, even if U aced Philosophy 101 and have already heard many of the jokes.)
 They use an old joke to illustrate how seriously oversimplified the rule is:

 A sadist is a masochist who follows the Golden Rule.